cxntered/pointer/README.md

 - [legacy database file structure](https://github.com/ppy/osu/wiki/Legacy-database-file-structure)
 - [.osr (file format)](https://osu.ppy.sh/wiki/en/Client/File_formats/osr_%28file_format%29)

+## disclaimer

+pointer! is in no way affiliated with ppy or osu!

 [^1]: falls back to copying files if hard links are not supported
 [^2]: scores will use lazer scoring instead of scorev2, leading to small score differences. as well, scores using lazer only mods will not be converted